RagnarB83/ash-documentation/docs/workflows-examples.rst

 ############################################################################################
 The examples in 4a had each job run sequentially, one job after the other, according to the list of XYZ-files available.
 While ORCA parallelization was utilized, it may be more economical to run such embarrassingly parallel jobs simultaneously instead, especially if there are lot of XYZ-files.
 This can be accomplished using the Singlepoint_parallel function inside ASH.
-This utilizes Python multiprocessing (pool.map).
+This utilizes Python multiprocessing (pool.apply_async).
-In this case ORCA parallelization must be turned off as the parallelization strategies are not compatible.
+ORCA parallelization is here turned off.

 See :doc:`parallelization` for more information.